chaitu-ycr/chaitu-ycr.github.io/docs/Programming/Python/Basics/004_string.md

 | Formatting        | `f"Hi {name}"`               | Insert variables                 |
 | Methods           | `s.upper()`, `s.strip()`     | Common operations                |
 | Immutability      | `s[0] = 'H' # Error`         | Cannot change in-place           |

+## 🧪 Practice Exercises

+1. Create a string that contains your full name and print it.
+2. Write a program that takes a sentence and counts the number of words in it.
+3. Implement a function that checks if a given string is a palindrome (reads the same forwards and backwards).
+4. Create a program that formats a list of names into a comma-separated string.
+5. Write a function that takes a string and returns a new string with all vowels removed.